LloydCosta87/devops-23-24-JPE-1231838/CA2/Part1/README.md

 After running this command, we'll find the ZIP file named `application-sources.zip` in the build/archives directory of the project

+We avoid committing `.zip` files from the `build/ directory` to our GitHub repository for efficiency and best practices.
+Our `.gitignore` explicitly excludes the build/ directory to keep the repository focused on source code and essential configurations, not build artifacts which are easily regenerated.
+This approach helps maintain a clean repository, reduces the risk of merge conflicts and security issues, and encourages proper release management through GitHub Releases.
+Essentially, it ensures our repository is efficient, secure, and optimized for developer productivity.

 ## Understand the code already in build.gradle

 ```groovy